 In situations where the pulp gets exposed and becomes contaminated, the infection can spread deep into the inner chamber.
 Conditions that lead to pulp exposure include a tooth fracture or a large cavity.
 Tooth infections often spread to the inner chamber.
 An untreated infection is likely to worsen and travel to the roots and even potentially enter the bloodstream.
 A trauma or impact to the tooth can also damage the pulp and lead to health problems.

-The standard procedure to treat these issues is a root canal treatment.
+The standard procedure to treat these issues is a root canal treatment in Pearland, TX.
 However, ‘root canal’ in not the proper term for the surgery.
 Technically, the root canal describes the narrow tubes that link the pulp chamber to the tip of the root.
 The medical term used in endodontic dentistry is a pulpectomy.
 This commonly performed surgery is a very effective method for curing an infected tooth.
 The procedure involves disinfecting and refilling the inner cavern while minimizing tooth damage and eliminating pain.

 Early signs that your tooth may be infected include increased sensitivity to hot and cold food, pain or throbbing particularly when biting or chewing, or spontaneous throbbing or another discomfort.
 As a tooth infection worsens pus-filled pockets develop and an abscess will form.
 A traumatic dental injury or severe tooth decay can cause an abscess to develop in the bone.